NidRan/ToDoApp/README.md

 A Simple Flask Application that help's you store your TO-Do's.
 This App also allows you to Sign-In & Sign-Up with cross validation & restricted access for unauthorized users.

-### Wait , what is Flask?s!
+### Wait , what is Flask?!
-Flask is a microframework for Python based on Werkzeug , Jinja2 & good intenetion
+Flask is a microframework for Python based on Werkzeug , Jinja2 & good intenetions!

 ### What does “micro” mean?